 The tower of St Mary’s was built in the middle of 15th century and during the next 220 years 3 bells were cast and hung in the belfry.
 Then in the late 1890s, at the dawn of the 20th century, the people of Barnes raised the money (probably equivalent to £135,000 today) to have another 5 bells cast and hung in the tower to make up the full musical octave and mark the Diamond Jubilee of Queen Victoria’s reign.
 We now hope the people of Barnes can help us raise a comparatively small amount of money in the 21st century to pass on skills and train some more people to keep them ringing!

 If you are one of those who enjoys the bells, then please help us with financial support so that we can offer modern facilities (as details above) to train enough ringers.
 Barnes would not be the same if the bells were silent, as happens in some places!
-The cost of the dumbbells is high as they are specialist equipment, only available through very few bellhangers in the country.
+The cost of the training bells and sound control is high as they are specialist equipment, only available through very few bellhangers in the country.
 If everyone reading this could give even a small amount we should soon be on our way to reaching our target.
 We raised the first £5,000 through our own collections, through a grant from the Surrey Association of Church Bellringers and from a personal award to our Tower Captain from the national Association of Ringing Teachers for ‘Inspirational Leadership in Ringing’.
 The tower at St Mary’s has been designated as one of only three recognised Ringing Centres in Surrey.

 Donors are invited to get in touch with our Tower Captain and visit one of our Saturday morning training sessions.